flenniken/statictea/docs/runFunction.md

 # funLte_iib

-Return true when the a is less than or equal to b.
+Return true when an int is less than or equal to another int.

 ~~~
 lte(a: int, b: int) bool